-Invent2Prevent challenges students at universities across the country to develop, over the course of a semester, their own dynamic products, tools, or initiatives to prevent targeted violence and terrorism.
-University teams compete for awards of $5,000 for first place; $3,000 for second place; and $1,000 for third place, as well as entry into a one-year sustainment program.
+Invent2Prevent is an innovative, experiential learning program that challenges high school and college students to create and implement their own dynamic products, tools, or initiatives to address acts of targeted violence, hate or terrorism in their specific communities.
+Teams compete at the high school and collegiate levels for awards of $5,000 for first place; $3,000 for second place; and $1,000 for third place.
+Top place collegiate-level finishers also have the option to enter into a one-year sustainment program.

-The 25 universities fielding teams for the 2021 spring semester competition include:
+The 22 universities fielding teams for the fall 2022 semester are:

 **Students surveyed participated in the McCain Institute Peer to Peer: Protection Project

 Why this Program?

 While foreign terrorist organizations still have the intent to attack the United States, domestic terrorists represent a growing threat we face today.
 Domestic terrorists include racially- and ethnically-motivated violent extremism, anti-government and anti-authority violent extremism, and other violent extremist ideologies.
 The situation surrounding COVID-19 also has created an environment that may accelerate some individuals to engage in acts of targeted violence or terrorism.